 It’s very easy to forget about the condition and wear of tyres.
 The potential issues arising for neglecting tyres can not only lead to penalty points on your licence, but heavy fines in extreme circumstances.

+There’s also the increased possibility of an accident occurring due to insufficient tread depth, improper tyre pressures and blow-outs.
+Consequences can be serious if an accident is a result of badly maintained tyres.
 This section explains the necessary safety and legal requirements that each vehicle driver should undertake to maintain their tyres.

 Legal tyre tread depth

 For passenger vehicles excluding motorcycles and vehicles not fitted with more than 8 seats.
 Goods vehicles that do not exceed a maximum of 3500 kg gross weight and trailers that do not exceed 3500 kg maximum gross weight, the minimum legal tyre tread depth limit must be:

 - 1.6 mm across 75% of the width of the tyre

 - 1.6 mm around the entire circumference of the tyre

 For other vehicles larger than those listed above and for motorcycles of 50cc and over, the minimum legal tyre tread depth must be: